Enriching lives

 - The applicant must be tax-exempt under §501(c)(3) of the Internal Revenue Code.

-- The grant applicant must either be listed in the Official Catholic Directory of the Archdiocese of Santa Fe (“Directory”), or be actively engaged in a collaboration with a Catholic parish, school, or organization listed in the Directory.
-The pastor, principal, or executive director of the sponsoring school, parish, or organization must endorse the grant proposal of the collaborating organization.
-A letter of recommendation from the sponsoring organization, stating the nature of the collaboration and the reasons for supporting the proposal, must be included with the proposal.
+- The grant applicant must either be listed in the Official Catholic Directory of the Archdiocese of Santa Fe (“Directory”), or sponsored by a Catholic parish, school, or organization listed in the Directory.
+The pastor, principal, or executive director of the sponsoring school, parish, or organization must endorse the grant application with a letter of recommendation stating the reasons for supporting the application.
+This letter must be included with the grant application.

-The Catholic Foundation will not accept proposals for:
+The Catholic Foundation will not accept applications for:

 - Grants to individuals.